-Judge Jeffery Hopkins – Nominee to the U.S. District Court for the Southern District of Ohio
+Judge Anne Hwang – Nominee to the U.S. District Court for the Central District of California

 Background